Reimagining Grocery Stores with Feral Fig

 The Outcome

 Though Feral Fig is not a real store, it would bring a much-needed grocery option to a developing neighborhood, making it easy for households to buy food and reduce single-use plastic waste.
-The branding effectively sets Feral Fig apart from competitors and resonates with urban millennials who are committed to waste reduction.
+The branding effectively sets Feral Fig apart from its competitors and resonates with urban millennials who are committed to reducing waste.

 The Team